7 signs of heart problems: erectile dysfunction and heart disease

 Don’t be alarmed – many of these symptoms could be easily explained and may be unrelated to your heart’s health.
 However, knowing what to look for can help you identify heart problems quickly and get the treatments you need.

-Prevention remains the best cure.
-A healthy lifestyle can help control your risk and protect your heart from damage.
-Performing regular exercise and improving the quality of your diet can significantly reduce your risk of heart disease.
+Prevention remains the best cure for heart problems.
+Living a healthy lifestyle can help control your risk and protect your heart from damage.
+So here's some of the things you can do to reduce your risk:

-If you have experienced problems with your erections, our doctors can perform a quick and discreet online assessment to find the best treatment for you.
+If you have experienced problems with your erections it's a good idea to get it checked out.
+Our clinicians can perform a quick and discreet online assessment to find the best treatment for you.